-Sanitary and phytosanitary measures
+- Sanitary and phytosanitary measures

-121. Some members of the Working Party requested detailed information concerning agricultural products, in particular how Moldovan standards and regulations compared with those of the Codex fully complied with the regulations of the Codex Alimentarius.
-Moldova was a member of the

-Alimentarius (Codex), Organization of International Epizootic, and the European Plant Protection
+124. Some members of the Working Party requested detailed information concerning agricultural products, in particular how Moldovan standards and regulations compared with those of the Codex Alimentarius (Codex), Organization of International Epizootics, and the European Plant Protection Organization.
+In response, the representative of Moldova said that Moldovan standards and regulations fully complied with the regulations of the Codex Alimentarius.
+Moldova was a member of the Organization of International Epizootics and was using its regulations.
+Moldova was not a member of the European Plant Protection Organization.